menahyouyeah/kubernetes-clean-up/README.md

 ```

 Note: Unless you've used Cloud Deploy before to deploy to that cluster, nothing
 will be deleted.
-If create a second release `my-release2`, then the post-deploy
+If you create a second release `my-release2`, then the post-deploy
 hook will actually do something and delete any resources that were deployed as
 part of `my-release`.